sipeed/MaixPy3/bin/rtsp_pyqt/readme.md

-# how to get rtps
+# how to get rtsp

 It need ptqt5 & maixpy3.